aslikaraman1/Restaurant-Menu/README.md

 # Restaurant-Menu
-A restaurant menu website project coded with HTML, CSS AND JavaScript.
+A restaurant menu website project coded with HTML, CSS and JavaScript.